ebarsallo/aw-uiautomator-server/README.md

 # Notes

-If you have any questions or ideas, pleas [create a new issue](https://github.com/presto-osu/aw-uiautomator-server/issues/new).
+If you have any questions or ideas, please [create a new issue](https://github.com/presto-osu/aw-uiautomator-server/issues/new).